pawamoy/website/docs/about.md

 [`@pawamoy(twitter)`](https://twitter.com/pawamoy)

 #### **NOTES**
-This man page is a perpetual work in progress.
+This main page is a perpetual work in progress.
 Expect some delays between `pawamoy` releases and its documentation updates.